ronen-agranat/f2f-server/README.md

 You can issue the following to back-up the data-store using `mysql-dump`

         /bin/db-backup.sh MYSQL_USERNAME

+This produces a mysqldump file in the *local directory*.

 ### Creating new migrations

-A new migration should be made after every changes to `Entitities`.
+A new migration should be made after every changes to `Entities`.
 These are generated automatically for you with the following command:

         typeorm migration:generate -n MyMigration